-More than 15 years later, IEA continues this legacy, creating a community for gifted students who seek to understand their intellectual and creative gifts.
+Almost 20 years later, IEA continues this legacy, creating a community for gifted students who seek to understand their intellectual and creative gifts.
 Our approach is based on the knowledge that an optimal match is the ideal learning method for the gifted student.
 IEA believes that, in order to fully actualize their abilities, highly able students require strong academic and personal development programs provided by skilled educators, administrators, and professionals.
 IEA is not limited to one approach to learning, but seeks the best strategy for each individual student, school, or school district.
 As one of the nation’s leading organizations for gifted and talented youth, we value the person above the test score.
 IEA is committed to the whole child, inspiring students to grow and find balance among all five aspects of self: intellectual, emotional, social, spiritual, and physical.

 The Institute for Educational Advancement (IEA) is dedicated to the intellectual, creative, and personal growth of our nation’s gifted and high-potential youth.
 Central to the mission of IEA is a commitment to the development of the whole child through engaging educational experiences that promote optimal challenge, mentorship, exploration of ideas, and recognition of personal potential.
 IEA seeks to connect like-minded individuals and supports a diverse community that creates a sense of belonging and affirmation.